pawelpiwosz/TheGame-Serverless/README.md

 ## :question: The Quest

-This is the original message published on LinkedIn

-I will publish it when time will come :smile:

-## :moneybag: The application

-This will come soon!
+Go to proper directory (like Game2025) and there you find the game and requirements!

 ## :scroll: Rules

 * Main rules
   * Everyone is welcome!
   * There is no bad solution!
 There are good or better ones :smile:
   * This is a game for fun, not an exam!
+  * Discuss, discuss discuss!
+I want you to make this place alive!
 * Game rules
   * Every week some of the requirements will be revealed by me in separate thread
-  * We use only AWS serverless services!
+  * We use only AWS serverless sevices!
   * What is revealed, is in scope.
 To give you a picture - if I didn't ask for black button, you are free to have any kind of button you want.
 If I didn't say that I want synchronous communication - the solution is up to you.
+  * Go as deep as you can.
+No, you don't need to provide the code :smile: As much details about solution you can give, the better and the more valuable our game will be.
+  * If you can, describe the functionalities of Lambda functions (for example what is needed to be run in handler, what should be in the init phase, etc), each step of Step functions, schemas and indexes in databases, and so on.
   * Please, be creative and supportive
   * Discussion is MORE than welcome!